 Cosmetics that work must be drugs now...

-So if you use a $20 vitamin C cream on your skin (vitamin C is very, very well researched for it's skin lightening and collagen stimulating action, and of course it is super-safe), according to the FDA you are using a dangerous unlicensed "drug", which has first to be approved as a medicine (after decade-long trials and a few hundred millions wasted).
+So if you use a $20 vitamin C cream on your skin (vitamin C is very, very well researched for it's skin lightening and collagen stimulating action, and of course it is super-safe), according to the FDA you are using a dangerous unlicensed "drug", which has first to be approved as a medicine (after decade-long trials and a few hundred millions wasted on such futile trials).
 Only then it can be prescribed by a doctor and bought as a medicine from the pharmacy, for possibly something like $200.

 Of course, no-one can patent vitamin C and no pharma will bother manufacturing it for this purpose, so thanks to the FDA there can exist no skin product that makes claims about the skin lightening / collagen boosting properties of vitamin C (or any other natural active that actually works) without falling fall foul of the FDA's interventionist, undemocratic, dictatorial rule.
 All that are allowed for claims are makeup, exfoliants and moisturisers.
 And who knows, maybe at some point the FDA will decide that moisturisation or exfoliation "intends to affect the structure or function of the human body", and those will be banned too...